Nonameentered/SF-311-Data-Annotation-Tool/docs/deployment.md

 ## 1. Supabase Project Setup
 1. Create a new Supabase project and enable **Email/Password** sign-in (Auth → Providers).
 2. In Auth → Email Templates, keep the default confirmation email so new annotators verify themselves.
-3. Open the SQL Editor, copy the contents of [`supabase/labels_table.sql`](../supabase/labels_table.sql), and execute them to create the table plus policies.
-(CLI alternative: `supabase db remote commit --file supabase/labels_table.sql`.)
+3. Open the SQL Editor, copy the contents of the migrations under `supabase/migrations/` (or run `supabase db push`) to create the tables and policies.
+The initial migrations are idempotent, so running them multiple times is safe.
 4. (Optional) Add a `reviewer` role claim to any supervisor accounts via Auth → Users → Edit user metadata (`{"role": "reviewer"}`) so they can see all labels.

 ## 2. Secrets & Environment Variables